LSSTDESC/tom_desc/README.md

    >>> exit()
    ```

+- Create the mongo database users and structure.
+TODO DOCUMENT.

 - Migrate static files.
 Because we don't run the TOM in debug mode, it doesn't server static files dynamically out of where they come from.
 Rather, it serves them as actual real static files.
 But, these files have to be "built" (really, just copied) into the place where the server will look for them.
 Do this by running, on the TOM,
   ```
   python manage.py collectstatic